 Staining – Java Gel Stain

 Cover your work area, and take apart your piece as much as possible.
-I applied the stain using a sponge brush, and then wiped away the excess with a rag (Greg's old t-shirt :))I did 3 coats of stain, and 2 coats of varathane (Also General Finishes brand).
-I also used those handy dandy little Yellow painter's pyramids under the doors.
+I applied the stain using a sponge brush, and then wiped away the excess with a rag (Greg’s old t-shirt :))I did 3 coats of stain, and 2 coats of satin topcoat (also General Finishes brand).
+I also used those handy dandy little yellow painter’s pyramids under the doors.
 This allows you to get the edges done, without sticking to your drop-cloth.
 I even used them under the dresser to keep the bottom edge elevated while I painted it.
 These puppies are well worth the price (cheap).

 Legs (or Feet)

 I didn’t want this piece to sit directly on the floor, so I went shopping for legs.
 I went with a bun foot which I got from our local.
 “Finishing Store” seriously, that is actually the name of the store.
 The legs cost $8 each.
 The dresser didn’t have a spot to screw in a leg, so I glued and screwed a small block of wood, into each corner, with a hole drilled in it, to screw the feet into.
 These were also stained in the same finish.

-I did quite a bit of searching before, settling on a laser wood cutout from Michael's craft store.
+I did quite a bit of searching before, settling on a laser wood cutout from Michael’s craft store.
+These were made by Artminds.
 These came in sheets that were just a bit smaller than the size that I needed to cover the dimensions of the doors.
 I took two of the sheets and lined them up, so that the pattern was pretty close and traced around where I would need to cut them.
 Then I used my handy dandy Rotary tool to cut these delicate cuts.
 Once the pieces were cut, I glued them together with white glue, and taped them up while they dried.